delegacz/md-milestone-4/README.md

 ### Issues Found
 1.

-In Safari CSS `background-image: url();` does not display a background image when image is not saved properly.
-For example `.jpg` will not work if these creteria are not met:
+In Safari CSS `background-image: url();` does not display a background image when the image is not saved properly.
+For example `.jpg` will not work if these criteria are not met:
 - progressive encoding is used
 - the image is a background (for an element or the whole page)
 - the image is too large (exact threshold unknown)